RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-introduction.md

 To create your first Case Definition:

 1. Go to your library view and click on _Add Asset_.
-From the asset catalog select `Case Definition` (legacy), configure the following values:
+From the asset catalog select `Case Definition`, configure the following values:

   * Name: `ChargeDispute`
   * Package: `com.myspace.ccd_project`